jbtis/notes/ai/part2.md

 - __*w*__  is also an input vector that represents the weight of that connection
 - *b* is a number which is a bias.
 This number will either "help" or "hinder" the ability of the neuron to make it past the threshold value.

+So if the dot product with the help of the bias make it past the threshold, the perceptron will 'fire' and output a 1, if not then it will output a 0.